FourCoffees/kalevalavis/README.md

 ### Kalevalavis is a text visualisation of the Kalevala finnish epic.
 #### live demo: [fourcoffees.github.io/kalevalavis](http://fourcoffees.github.io/kalevalavis/)
-#### More info on the Kalevale project parts and the project reflections: [here](http://fourcoffees.github.io/kalevalavis/DigitalNarratives-Three%20Experiments%20on%20the%20Kalevala.pdf)

 The Kalevala book is sampled and broken into chunks that are then checked for words that usually represent the classical duality between 'good' and 'evil'.